How to Keep Your Produce Fresher for Longer

 Always wash your vegetables before preparing.
 You can do this just after you purchase (for those stored in the fridge), and therefore allow drying before you put away.
 If they are left wet, this will encourage growth of mould.
 Otherwise wash produce just before preparation.

-Vegetable scrubbers are a good idea, as is adding a dash of apple cider vinegar or food grade hydrogen peroxide to your water.
+Vegetable scrubbers are a good idea to help remove any pesticide residues, as is adding a dash of apple cider vinegar or food grade hydrogen peroxide to your water.
 You can pick scrubbers from fruit and vegetable shops, as well as health food stores.

 - Leafy vegetables (lettuce varieties, spinach, kale)